sheep54606/sheep54606/README.md

 Max Yang
+- Served as a lighting and sound engineer.
 - Good at urban planning, regional development studies, and economic geography.
 - Focusing on the development of the global south and the post-industrial situations of the global north.
 - I argue that "good links" between subjects are always keys to positive development.